 For Zoom link and other information on Tashi Choling's online puja practices click HERE.

 Buddhism Book Study Group on Tuesdays

-Please email email@example.com for more information, or to let us know you would like to join the group.
-We will pass your name on to our book group coordinator.
-Our next book will be chosen and a new group formed in September.
+Please email firstname.lastname@example.org for more information, or to let us know you would like to join the group.
+We open to new members in the first weeks of a new book, and then tend to close it, for the sake of the group's continuity.
+We will also pass your name on to our book study coordinator.

 Meditation Class on Wednesdays